kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 ### Ordering

-In real-time process control communications, out of order message processing will lead to costly failures of operations.
-Messages such as request and reply, or a sequence of commands may be correlated therefore, both time constraints and order must be preserved.
-The traffic is generated when software triggers control-commands to field devices.
-This may not always map into asynchronous DetNet flows if observation interval is not known.
+In real-time process control communications, out of order processing of related messages will lead to costly failures of operations.
+For example, Messages such as request and reply, or a sequence of commands to different endpoints may be related in some way. therefore, both time constraints and order must be preserved.

 The network should be capable of supporting sporadic on-demand short-term flows.
 This does not imply instantaneous resource provisioning, instead it would be